 7. Being too lazy

-Undoubtedly, you’ll have a great temptation to sleep more in the morning, especially on weekend.
+Undoubtedly, you’ll have a great temptation to sleep more in the morning, especially on the weekend.
 There are some days when you want to pamper yourself, though you should bear in mind that sleeping too much is the first step to your laziness.

 You can do plenty of interesting activities instead of having a nap.
 Life is so colorful and exciting that you can’t waste your time for sleeping.